gusmiller/CMS-Database/README.md

 ## Technology Stack

-The following should list any major frameworks/libraries used to in the designing and coding of **SQL Employer Tracker application**.
+The following should list any major frameworks/libraries used to in the designing and coding of **CMS Employee Tracker application**.
 This section  bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 * <a href="https://www.npmjs.com/package/chalk"><img src="https://img.shields.io/static/v1.svg?label=npm&message=Chalk&color=yellow"/></a> Make message colorful and pleasing to the eye